Tax Credits: Backdating

 - More information about backdating

-An initial claim can be backdated if the circumstances entitling the person to tax credits have subsisted for the period of the backdating.
-But a claim may generally only be backdated by a maximum of 31 days.
+An initial claim can be backdated if the circumstances entitling the person to tax credits have subsisted for the period of the backdating, in other words providing the person claiming was entitled to tax credits at the earlier date and remained throughout the backdating period.
+A claim can generally only be backdated by a maximum of 31 days.
 Prior to 6 April 2012, the backdating period was 93 days.

 Changes of circumstances can be backdated up to 1 month.
 Prior to 6 April 2012, the backdating period for changes of circumstances was 3 months.

 There are two situations in which it is possible to get backdating of more than 31days/1 month:

 If a person has claimed asylum as a refugee and is then awarded refugee status or they have been granted leave to remain in the UK by the Secretary of State having been relocated to the UK pursuant to arrangements made by the Secretary of State under section 67 of the Immigration Act 2016 then, providing they apply for tax credits within one month of receiving notification of that refugee status or s67 leave, they will be treated as if they made their tax credits claim from the original date they claimed asylum.
 Prior to 6 April 2012, refugees had 3 months from being awarded refugee status to inform HMRC and receive longer backdating.

 Faizah claimed asylum as a refugee on 12th May 2008 and was granted refugee status on 10th April 2012.
 She applies for tax credits on 8th May 2012 (within one month).
 The claim for tax credits is treated as being made on the date she claimed asylum (12th May 2008).